kevintrankt/fork-off/README.md

-# Fork off (Chrome extension)
+# Fork off - Will Smith (Chrome extension)

-Overlays AI-generated images hosted on Forkable so you know what's up.
+Overlays Will Smith on AI-generated images hosted on Forkable so you know what's up.

 <img src="./screenshot.png" width="450" />